carpentries/instructor-training/_episodes/01-welcome.md

 > ## Information for Today's Trainers
 >
-> To begin your class, each trainer should give a brief introduction that will convey (a) their capacity to teach the material, (b) accessibility/approachability, (c) desire for student success, and (d) enthusiasm.
+> To begin your class, each Trainer should give a brief introduction that will convey (a) their capacity to teach the material, (b) accessibility/approachability, (c) desire for student success, and (d) enthusiasm.
 Tailor your introduction to the learners’ skill level so that you convey competence (without seeming too advanced) and demonstrate that you can relate to the learners.
 Throughout the workshop, continually demonstrate that you are interested in student progress and that you are enthusiastic about the topics.
 {: .discussion}

 > ## Information for Today's Learners